nazdridoy/ngpt/docs/usage/README.md

 - [Library Usage](library_usage.md) - Learn how to integrate nGPT into your Python projects
 - [CLI Framework](cli_framework.md) - Learn how to build your own CLI tools with nGPT components
 - [CLI Configuration](cli_config.md) - Learn how to configure default CLI options
+- [Git Commit Message Generation](gitcommsg.md) - Learn how to generate high-quality commit messages using AI

 ## Overview